 Improve Tracking

 Poor tracking understates your true ROAS.
 Implement both Meta Pixel and Conversions API to capture more conversion data, especially with iOS privacy changes limiting browser-based tracking.
+Using a Facebook ads ROI calculator can help you measure true performance across different attribution windows.

 Frequently Asked Questions